-IMPORTANT NOTICE: Before arriving at a U.S. consulate or embassy, please review the security regulations posted on this site.
+Before your interview: Before arriving at a U.S. consulate or embassy, please review the security regulations posted on this site.
 In particular, please be aware that you will not be allowed to enter the consulate or embassy with battery-operated or electronic devices.
 Persons arriving with these devices will be refused entry and risk having their appointments cancelled.
 Please be aware that neither the consulates nor embassy can store electronic devices.
 Please make arrangements to leave electronic devices at home or store them off-site before arriving for your appointment.

 Welcome to the U.S. Visa Information Service for Australia.
 On this website you can find information about U.S. immigrant and nonimmigrant visas and the requirements to apply for each.
 You can also learn how to pay the required visa application fee, and book an interview appointment at the U.S. Consulates General in Melbourne, Perth and Sydney.